Links on Android Authority may earn us a commission. Learn more.

 - Depending on how much information is being archived, the entire process could take a while.

-Also, remember that you might have your Gmail address associated with other services as well, such as bank accounts, and other websites, so make sure that you keep a track of these accounts and update the information accordingly, before deleting Gmail account info.
+Also, remember you might have your Gmail address associated with other services as well, such as bank accounts and other websites.
+So make sure you keep a track of these accounts and update the information accordingly, before deleting the Gmail account information.

 Deleting specific services only

-If you have deleted your Google account and immediately regret it, you do have a short window in which to recover it.
+If you’ve deleted your Google account and want it back, you do have a short window to recover it.

 - Select I’m having other problems signing in.

 - Follow the instructions on the page to see if you can recover the account.
 It might not be possible though.

 When I delete my Google account, will it delete all my Gmail, Calendar, Contacts, etc.?

 Yes.
 If you delete the entire account, then everything goes, including Gmail, Calendar, Contacts, and more.